DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 THE BULK OF WHAT YOU NEED TO EDIT IS IN THE `FIRE()` FUNCTION

 - The shotgun should shoot multiple bullets at once.
-(This should be editable in the inspector)
+The number of bullets should be editable in the inspector.
 - The shotgun should have a spread of bullets.
-(This should be editable in the inspector)
+You can change this in the ``
 #### Creating the Shotgun Prefab
 - For this, you should be able to copy the pistol prefab and replace the model + weapon script.
 	- Use the shotgun model located in `Prefabs/Player/Guns/Shotgun_no_anim`